Ramios95/Reverse-Image-Search/README.md

 # Files:

-FilltheDB.py : Parses the eh files in the MongoDB  (or Elasticsearch) with their indexes and clusters. <br/>
+FilltheDB.py : Parses the eh files in the MongoDB with their indexes and clusters. <br/>
 StartMe.py : launches the webapp to do the reverse image search (Webapp) [ http://localhost:5000 ]. <br/>

 # How To Use :